-Actually, for the production of a magnetic field, a winding is required.
-This winding is known with different names based on the place where it is arranged.
-It is named as a field winding if the winding is arranged on the field poles.
-Similarly, it is named as an armature winding if it is employed on the core.
-The winding is necessary for the production of flux.
-This flux which in turn responsible for the production of reaction that produces required torque for the rotation of the rotor.
-In this article, we shall discuss what is an armature winding, types of armature winding, lap and wave winding, and applications.
+Truly, for the creation of a captivating field, a winding is required.
+This winding is associated with many titles based upon the point where it is provided.
+It is selected as a field winding if the winding is designed on the field poles.
+Likewise, it is defined as an armature winding if it is applied upon the focus.
+The winding is required for the creation of flux.
+This flux which in turn qualified for the creation of stability that allows needed twist for the turn of the rotor.
+Review what is an armature winding, types of armature winding, lap and wave winding, and applications.

 What is Armature Winding

 Definition: It is a type of winding that is housed in the slots of core and is responsible for the production of flux.
 The produced flux opposes the developed main field flux known as an armature reaction.